(File photo)

 Roach explained that when submitting a building application, “there’s a site plan (and) baked into all that is a corresponding use of the building.”

-“Vacant is not a use, it’s a condition,” he said, adding that what Pontillo and his attorney, Chad Hummel of Rochester, seem to have submitted to the court are plans for Batavia architect/engineer Matthew Hume to address multiple code violations while the structure remains vacant.
+“Vacant is not a use, it’s a condition,” he said, adding that what Pontillo and his attorney, Chad Hummel of Rochester, seems to have submitted to the court are plans for Batavia architect/engineer Matthew Hume to address multiple code violations while the structure remains vacant.

 Roach opened by stating that Pontillo provided an initial letter from Hume showing the scope of the work to some extent but no construction schedule or budget.
 He said the town is prepared to file a default judgment against Pontillo if he doesn’t comply with the court order.